retro16/acsi2stm/pcb/MegaSTE Internal/README.md

 # ACSI2STM-MSTE

 This a KiCAD (6.0) design to host an [ACSI2STM](https://github.com/retro16/acsi2stm) directly inside an Atari Mega STE using the internal connector.
-The PCB has been designed to accomodate version 2.x and 3.x of ACSI2STM (aka V2) but also the V1 design as sold by @masteries on AtariAge.
+The PCB has been designed to accomodate version 2.x and 3.x of ACSI2STM (aka V2) but also the old V1 design.
 - No external power is required, the 5v is taken directly from the internal ACSI connector, but this has only been tested with a fully recapped PSU.
 - A set of jumper needs to be soldered to configure the board for V1 or V2 as noted on the PCB.